 Some suggestions to get you thinking:

-- highlight phenomena usually hidden in plain sight
+- highlight tiny details that are hidden in plain sight

-- show new ways to diagnose or detect disease
+- show ways to diagnose or detect disease more effectively

-- use new imaging technologies to let people watch science at work.
+- use cutting-edge imaging technologies to let people watch science at work.

 Category 3: Medicine in focus